since 2009

 granary at Amtoudi

 Beyond the next brow, lies a cave.
 A cave large enough to live in, my guide insists.
 In principle, grottoes are for animals when rain falls over, while the nomads shelter under their tents, waterproofed by plastic layers.
 Wouldn’t you protect first your most precious goods ?
 Unless, it is that kind of cave… For the ones that come at night.
 The ones that can not be seen.
-The djinnoun.
-Mentioned in the Qor’an, the spirits, still hold a special place in the collective imaginary of the Berbers.
-Traditionally, they are believed sometimes to dwell in caves and it used to be a local wont to leave offerings for them ( grains or other edible goods) at the mouth of certain such caves, to appease and propitiate them, a practice somewhat still heathen to the more orthodox Islam.
-Gradually, we settle into a mute mechanic trudge.
-The repeated pattern.
-Oued, brow, oued, brow.
-How can one explain what oued is ?
-Not a river, rather an intermittent stream, whose flow relies on rain and the water table.
+The djinnoun. {Mentioned in the Qor’an, the spirits, still hold a special place in the collective imaginary of the Berbers.
+Traditionally, they are believed sometimes to dwell in caves and it used to be a local wont to leave offerings for them ( grains or other edible goods) at the mouth of certain such caves, to appease and propitiate them, a practice somewhat still heathen to the more orthodox Islam.}

 kasbah in the shade

 Today will be completely distinct from yesterday.
 From 11 AM until 5 PM when we finally arrive at our destination, the only living soul we cross is a wild rabbit.
 The silence and the humdrum trek are only punctuated by my guide’s remarks.
 Here, he points out how traces of wild animals, rabbits, gazelles, coyotes, and how they converge on the same trail to mean that water is not far.
 There, he motions me to glimpse in the distance to a chink in the thicket of piled- up slabs; what I thought was a tiny cave turns out to be a well, furnished with a string and bottle, so that any itinerant can help himself to drinking water.
 Where two dry bed rivers meet, a cemetery lies, its pointed slabs jutting out skywards.
 A nomad cemetery, by all evidence, as no traces of a hamlet or den litters the site.
-Hassan lifts his two palms towards the sky and from his whispers comes out a hushed litany to honour the dead.
+Hassan lifts his two palms towards the sky and from his whispers comes out a hushed litany to honor the dead.

 hassan pouring moroccan tea